ahupp/python-magic/README.md

 ## License

-python-magic is distributed under the [PSF License](http://www.python.org/psf/license/).
+python-magic is distributed under the MIT license.
+See the included LICENSE file for details.